Neroware/GengoDB/Readme.md

 2. Install [rdf4cpp 0.1.13](https://github.com/tentris/rdf4cpp/releases/tag/v0.1.13).
 3. Use the too `gen-rdf-catalog` to generate the `db.lingodb` from Turtle files.
 4. Run SPARQL queries with `run-sparql <SPARQL_FILE> <DB_DIR>`.

-We also provide a Dockerfile with all rewuired dependencies:
+We also provide a Dockerfile with all required dependencies:

 1. Run `build.sh` to build the Docker image.
 2. Run `eval "$(ssh-agent -s) && ssh-add <SSH_KEY>`.
 3. Run `run.sh` to launch a dev container.